Bengee07/module-1.12/lesson.md

 Disaster recovery offers organizations a means of salvaging their operational capacity and can save them from devastating losses that could lead to a complete shutdown.
 By investing in disaster recovery, organizations can build more resilience and a stronger competitive advantage.

-Here are some reasons to invest in disaster recovery:
+Here are some reasons to why company or organization need to have disaster recovery plan:

 - **Prevent Revenue Loss:** As more businesses rely on technology to operate, IT infrastructure holds tremendous value.
 Without an operational IT infrastructure, businesses can suffer significant revenue losses.
 - **Enhance resilience:** Committing to disaster recovery can be costly, however, it improves an organization’s ability to quickly return to business as usual after a disaster.
 Through regular DR testing, organizations developed the resiliency they need to limit the effects of disasters on their operations.